What is Risk Based Vulnerability Management?

 - Custom reports

 SecPod SanerNow provides comprehensive reports with customizations.
 These reports help to retrieve actionable insights on vulnerability details.

 Difference between vulnerability management and risk-based vulnerability management

-Conventional vulnerability management includes scanning, detection, and assessment to mitigate flaws.
+Conventional vulnerability management system includes scanning, detection, and assessment to mitigate flaws.
 The major pitfall is a lack of accurate insights into the risk potential of each flaw.
 Hence, enterprises are not aware of the severity that a vulnerability possesses.
 They tend to mitigate them randomly, creating chances of missing out on the most critical flaws.
-Risk-based vulnerability management facilitates accurate prioritization based on risk levels.
+Risk based vulnerability management facilitates accurate prioritization based on risk levels.
 To know more about the importance of RBVM, refer to this link.